Data synchronization from MaxCompute node

-You can use a Data Synchronization from MaxCompute node in Data Studio to synchronize data from MaxCompute to Hologres.
-This process allows for faster queries on MaxCompute tables.
-This topic describes how to create and configure a Data Synchronization from MaxCompute node.
+A Data Synchronization from MaxCompute node in Data Studio synchronizes data from MaxCompute to Hologres for faster queries on MaxCompute tables.

 Background

-When you use a Data Synchronization from MaxCompute node to query MaxCompute data in Hologres, you must first create an external table in Hologres.
-This external table links the MaxCompute source table (the table that contains the MaxCompute data to be synchronized) to a Hologres internal table.
-Data is then synchronized from the source table to the internal table through this link.
+To synchronize MaxCompute data to Hologres, you must first create an external table in Hologres.
+This external table links the MaxCompute source table to a Hologres internal table, and data is synchronized through this link.
 The external table's schema must match that of the MaxCompute source table.
 You can also use SQL statements to import data from MaxCompute to Hologres.
 For more information, see Import data from MaxCompute by using SQL.

-Importing MaxCompute data to Hologres provides better performance than directly querying data by using an external table.
+Importing MaxCompute data to Hologres delivers better performance than querying data through an external table.
 For more information about creating an external table to query MaxCompute data, see One-click MaxCompute table schema synchronization node.

 The operations described in this topic use the China (Shanghai) region as an example.
 The user interface may vary in other regions.